Devsbench/scientific-robin-e5a44/content/pages/index.md

       - author: Jonquil Von Haggerston
         avatar: images/review3.jpg
         avatar_alt: Jonquil Von Haggerston's photo
         content: "They have a positive attitude and work diligently to meet our expectations.
-They immediately fix any issues that come up and always look for opportunities to improve.
   - section_id: call-to-action
     type: section_cta
     title: This Is Call To Action Block!